Translate

 Non-Detectable (0.000%) and potential cure for CML

-Received my test results yesterday evening and finally hit ND (0.000%) after 3 years and 9 months.
+I received my test results yesterday evening and finally achieved ND (0.000%) after 3 years and 9 months.

-I want to highlight two area in the above chart, the first is in italics from 03/05/2018 through 06/05/2018.
-There was a slight bump up during this period and then a large drop (MMR to CMR) afterwards, the reason for this may have been due to an experiment my doctor and I tried.
-I stopped taking the experimental medication after the drop to CMR (due to side effects) and stayed stable at CMR for the next two testing cycles.
+I want to emphasize two periods in the chart above.
+First, the italicized section from 03/05/2018 through 06/05/2018 shows a slight increase followed by a significant drop (MMR to CMR).
+This change may have resulted from an experiment my doctor and I attempted.
+I discontinued the experimental medication after reaching CMR (due to side effects) and remained stable at CMR for the next two testing cycles.

-- I took the experimental medication around the March and April time frames and stopped taking it once again due to the side effects.
+• I took the experimental medication around March and April, stopping again due to side effects.

 Drug Details